thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 <br>

-## After baseline operation, we initiate the following break/change scenarios:
+## Scenarios:

-## Scenario 1) HSRP Active Failure (Gateway Failover)
+1) HSRP Active Failure (Gateway Failover)

-## Scenario 2) EtherChannel Member Link Failure
+2) EtherChannel Member Link Failure

-## Scenario 3) Full EtherChannel Failure (Core Split Test)
+3) Full EtherChannel Failure (Core Split Test)

-## Scenario 4) HSRP + STP Misalignment
+4) HSRP + STP Misalignment

 <br>

 ## Topology Description:

-This is a collapsed-core design with two multi-layer switches acting as the distribution layer and core layer 3 routing out to R1 (simulating an ISP / WAN link)
+- This is a collapsed-core design with two multi-layer switches acting as the distribution layer and core layer 3 routing out to R1 (simulating an ISP / WAN link)

-Each Access Layer switch: SW3, SW4, SW5 - has redundant links to the core layer
+- Each Access Layer switch: SW3, SW4, SW5 - has redundant links to the core layer

-SW1 and SW2 are configured for HSRP for each VLAN
+- SW1 and SW2 are configured for HSRP for each VLAN

-EtherChannel between SW1 & SW2 is layer 2 and part of RSTP topology
+- EtherChannel between SW1 & SW2 is layer 2 and part of RSTP topology

-RSTP will treat the port channel as a single layer 2 logical link.
+- RSTP will treat the port channel as a single layer 2 logical link.
 The port channel will be part of RSTP's convergence

-Inter-VLAN routing is through SW1 & SW2 SVIs.
+- Inter-VLAN routing is through SW1 & SW2 SVIs.
 There is no Router-on-a-stick (ROAS) in this topology

-SW1 as Active
+- SW1 as Active
 <br>SW2 as Standby

 <br>